SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 ### openstack-cli

-If you are using the OpenStack command line client, you can pass the desire to create a volume on the fly via the command line parameter `--block-device` parameter.
+If you are using the OpenStack command line client, you can pass the desire to create a volume on the fly via the command line parameter `--block-device`.
 This does not work for old versions (<5.5 / Wallaby) of the openstack CLI.
 (You can work around this using the nova client rather than the openstack client if you really need to stick to such an old version.)
 Versions prior to 6.0 (Zed) also need an additional patch: These versions refuse to issue the API call to nova because they think you have passed neither a volume nor an image when you pass the `--block-device` option.
 This
-<a href="{% asset "scripts/openstackclient-diskless-boot.diff" @path %}"> trivial patch</A> fixes this:
+<a href="{% asset "scripts/openstackclient-diskless-boot.diff" @path %}">trivial patch</A> fixes this:
 ```patch
 --- openstackclient/compute/v2/server.py.orig   2021-03-20 10:17:40.000000000 +0100
 +++ openstackclient/compute/v2/server.py        2023-07-03 15:59:27.301268807 +0200